 The player to the right of GM gets to write the Brink for Them and therefore gets to define something about Them.
 We found out at the end of our game that this was, “I have seen Them and they smell of ammonia.”

 The last thing you’ll do during character creation is to record an in-character message before you set off towards your goal.
 Our GM used the voice recorder on his phone which we passed around the group.

-In my group, we had an arrogant ex-police woman, a narcissistic model, a nervous cannabis smoker, and a mild-mannered serial killer.
+In my group, we had an arrogant ex-police woman, a narcissistic model, a nervous hippy, and a mild-mannered quiet guy with a dark secret.
 Quite the motley crew thrown together at the end of the world!